skywarth/Vite-KingdomCreator-New/README.md

 https://71yeti.fr: served at through my personal site.
 Check the `/docs` directory in **master** to see the source served.

 ##### Commands
+`npm run Gen`  - Generate digital cars based on design/artworks.xlsx file and then run the development server with hot reloading `npm run dev`

+`npm run dev` - Run the development server with hot reloading.
- npm run Gen  - build translation file locate at src/i18n/locales/messages/{lang} based on the translation maintained in
+During the setup process generation of translation file locate at src/i18n/locales/messages/{lang} based on the translation maintained in process/ressources/Pages.xlsx (build step thru Pages.csv)
-                Run the development server with hot reloading `npm run dev` - Run the development server with hot reloading

 `npm run build` - Builds the static site and outputs the assets in `/docs`